Green hydrogen could be the fuel of the future. Here's why it's not yet a silver bullet - KESQ

 Operating a plane or a large ship, for instance, requires so much energy that any battery used to store electricity from solar or wind would likely be too large and heavy for the vessel.
 Green hydrogen, on the other hand, can come in liquid form and is lighter.
 According to Airbus, which is developing a zero-emissions commercial aircraft, the energy density of green hydrogen is three times higher than jet fuels we use today.

 While liquid green hydrogen would emit zero carbon, it has some limitations.
 When burned in the open atmosphere it releases a small amount of nitrous oxide, which is a potent greenhouse gas.
-If the hydrogen is stored in a fuel cell, however, it will only emit water and warm air.
+If the hydrogen is fed through a fuel cell, however, it will only emit water and warm air.

-Some small planes have managed to fly with hydrogen fuel cells, though the technology hasn’t yet been scaled up commercially.
+Some small planes have managed to fly with hydrogen-fed fuel cells, though the technology hasn’t yet been scaled up commercially.

 Green, blue or gray?